iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > It's an ok app to get you motivated and doing a daily walk.
 Like others have said it only seems to monitor the really brisk walking.
 Doesn't take into account inclines.
 It has made me move more alongside the NHS 12 week plan .
 Say if you set off to do 20 minutes and it hasn't monitored the slower walk due to a hill.
 It might only have registered 18 minutes of the brisk walking.
 I have then found myself going out again to complete the full 20 minutes.
 So I suppose it does work hahaha<br> :date: __2021-02-20 12:43:42__

-> Good idea but a little glitchy<br> :date: __2021-02-20 12:20:44__

-> Useful when working properly but not reliable.
-Sometimes only registers 12 minutes walking on a 30 minute walk.
-The brisk count seems to be okay now.<br> :date: __2021-02-17 09:53:54__

-> Does encourage me to walk faster for longer.
-However doesn't always count brisk steps which is really frustrating and annoying.<br> :date: __2021-02-16 09:02:41__

 #### 2-star reviews